 We have taken a simple, but lightened up, cupcake recipe and added our two favourite Christmas spices, ginger and cinnamon, to make some Christmas Gingerbread Cupcakes that the whole family will love.
 It wouldn't be Christmas without some kind of gingerbread recipe would it?

 Cupcakes always go down well, at least in our house they do, and these gingerbread cupcakes are a must at Christmas time.
-Subtle notes of cinnamon and ginger, these are spiced to perfection.
+Subtle notes of cinnamon and ginger, these are spiced to perfection and make a delicious Christmas cupcake.

-- Low in calories - Thanks to a couple of healthy swaps (like using Greek yoghurt), these are just 204 calories a cupcake.
+We also gave these a little lighter twist, as Christmas can already be full of indulgence.
+Thanks to a couple of healthy swaps (like using Greek yoghurt), these are just 204 calories per cupcake.

 One: In a large mixing bowl, add the butter, and sugars.

-Two: Add the milk, egg, yoghurt and vanilla.
+Two: Add the milk, egg, yogurt and vanilla.
 Beat together until a smooth batter is formed.

 Four: Divide the batter between the cupcake cases.